Stephanie Sweeney, Ph.D.

 Founder

-I began in affordable housing in 1993 when I left market rate property management to work for the non-profit housing development corporation Franciscan Home Development in Over-the-Rhine, an inner-city neighborhood of Cincinnati, Ohio.
-As the property manager for Franciscan Home Development, I learned to handle Uniform Relocation Act requirements to prevent displacement of the residents during the renovation of historic buildings.
-I served in this role for two years.
-When I moved on to become the Executive Director of the organization in 1995, I was instrumental in facilitating the Resident Advisory Council which provided input to the Franciscan Board on development and other neighborhood issues.
+I began in affordable housing in 1993 with the non-profit housing development corporation Franciscan Home Development in Over-the-Rhine, an inner-city neighborhood of Cincinnati, Ohio.
 The Franciscan organization was considered a pioneer in combining low-income and historic tax credits.
 It is credited for helping to spur the “renaissance of Over-the-Rhine” by re-developing 200 units in 35 buildings.

-Stephanie Sweeney & Associates, LLC was established in 2008, and by 2010 I was working with clients in four states.
-Initially I continued to specialize in non-profit housing for special needs populations, but by 2010 began participating in more for-profit partnerships, particularly the renovation of multifamily properties originally developed through the United States Department of Agriculture.
-Since these properties are occupied, old skills in Resident relations continue to be important.
+Stephanie Sweeney & Associates, LLC was established in 2008, and by 2010, I was working with clients in four states.
+Initially, I continued to specialize in non-profit housing for special needs populations.
+However, by 2010, I began participating in more for-profit partnerships, particularly the renovation of multifamily properties originally developed through the United States Department of Agriculture.

-My resume provides the details on the variety and financial scope of the projects I have helped to develop: an estimated 800 plus units in over 20 projects since becoming a consultant.
+My resume details the variety and financial scope of the projects I have helped develop: an estimated 2,500 units in over 50 projects since becoming a consultant.

 Stephanie Sweeney Full Resume